textext/textext/docs/source/usage/gui.rst

-    Note, that bars occuring in ``\frac``, ``\sqrt``, ``\overline`` and other commands are colored only by this method if you check the ``No strokes`` option in the ``SVG-Output`` box |usage-label-5|.
+    Note, that bars occuring in ``\frac``, ``\sqrt``, ``\overline`` and other commands are colored only by this method if you check the ``No strokes`` option in the ``SVG-Output`` box |usage-label-5| (see :ref:`usage-dialog-overview`).
 Please note that setting of this option will considerably increase compilation time due to Inkscape API limitations.
 Hence, this option is disabled by default in new nodes.

     .. figure:: ../images/textext-stroke-to-path-color-issue.png
        :alt: Explanation of stroke to path colorization issue